CarlyS2240/Strathearn-Carly-Assignment-2-React-Clone/README.md

 #### Artificial Plant Page (/ArtificialPlantPage)

   **(1) Header Component**
-        -Selected to broadcast important messages to customers, messages can easily be removed or added to this component.
+        Selected to broadcast important messages to customers, messages can easily be removed or added to this component.
-        -For example, a fourth message could be added to the header if need be.
+        For example, a fourth message could be added to the header if need be.

   **(2) Navigation Bar Component**
         * Selected because a navigation bar is an important element to all websites as it helps guide users along.